wtsi-hgi/test-with-baton/README.md

-Thanks to the use [wtsi-hgi's baton Docker image](https://github.com/wtsi-hgi/docker-baton) and [agaveapi's iRODS server Docker image](https://hub.docker.com/r/agaveapi/irods/), the configuration of the test machine is not changed and setups can be simply thrown away after use.
-If a fresh setup, with a clean database, is used for each test case, a clean test environment is ensured, thus reducing the "flakiness" of your tests.
+Thanks to the use [wtsi-hgi's baton Docker image](https://github.com/wtsi-hgi/docker-baton) and [agaveapi's iRODS server Docker image](https://hub.docker.com/r/agaveapi/irods/), the configuration of the test machine is not changed upon use of this software.
+Futhermore, setups can be simply thrown away after use.
+If a fresh setup, wit a clean database, is used for each test case, a known test environment is ensured, thus reducing the "flakiness" of your tests.

-Each setup creates baton binaries<sup>*</sup> that are linked to a different iRODS server (running on an unused port).
+Each setup creates baton binaries<sup>*</sup> that are linked to a different iRODS server (running in Docker on an unused port).
 Therefore, tests cases may be ran in parallel without fear of interference between them.

+*<sup>*</sup>These binaries are not the real baton binaries, as baton is run inside a Docker image; they are instead "proxies" to the real binaries.
+However, they produce the same results and therefore are indistinguishable to the SUT to a real baton installation.*

 ## How to use in your project
-** A correctly configured Docker daemon must be running on your machine! ** (If you do not know whether this is the case, try running `docker ps` (for example) via the command line.)
+**A correctly configured Docker daemon must be running on your machine!**
+(If you do not know whether this is the case, try running `docker ps` via the command line.)

 ### Python API
 ```bash